 These free sociology textbook have been read by nearly 2 million students worldwide.
 Our Analytics tell us that among the top 25 countries where people read this book, 14 are in the poorer nations and regions of the world.
-In the spirit of making knowledge free to anyone who seeks it, this 2nd edition was research and made free again for NON-commercial use.
-That means it cost you nothing to read and you may freely use any part of it for NON-COMMERCIAL purposes as long as you attribute what you use to us, the authors.
+In the spirit of making knowledge free to anyone who seeks it, this 2nd edition was researched and made free again for NON-commercial use.
+That means it cost you nothing to read and learn.
+If you reference our book in your research, please give credit.

 A general citation might look like this:

 Hammond, R., Cheney, P, Pearsey, R. (2015) Introduction to Sociology Textbook, Retrieved (put the date you retrieved the information) from http://www.freesociologybooks.com